bugracelenk/26andfour/README.md

 # 26andfour

-A Landing Page Template written in HTML, CSS and vanilla JavaScript
+Fully responsive landing page template written in HTML, CSS and vanilla JavaScript

+# Demo

+You can see the demo at http://26andfour.celenkworkspace.tech